briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

         1. _(A)_ The offender is convicted of or pleads guilty to a violation of subsection (a) of this section.

-        2. _(B)_ The test or tests were of the offender’s whole blood, blood serum or plasma, or urine.
+        2. _(B)_ The test or tests were of the offender's whole blood, blood serum or plasma, or urine.

-        3. _(C)_ The test or tests indicated that the offender had a prohibited concentration of a controlled substance or a metabolite of a controlled substance in the offender’s whole blood, blood serum or plasma, or urine at the time of the offense.
+        3. _(C)_ The test or tests indicated that the offender had a prohibited concentration of a controlled substance or a metabolite of a controlled substance in the offender's whole blood, blood serum or plasma, or urine at the time of the offense.

-    8. _(8)_ As used in subsection (h) of this section, “electronic monitoring”, “mandatory prison term” and “mandatory term of local incarceration” have the same meanings as in Ohio R.C.
+    8. _(8)_ As used in subsection (h) of this section, "electronic monitoring", "mandatory prison term" and "mandatory term of local incarceration" have the same meanings as in Ohio R.C.
 2929.01.

 9. _(i)_ Vehicle Operation After Underage Alcohol Consumption Penalty.
 Whoever